 If your partner constantly hurts your self-esteem and makes fun of you in front of their friends, then they may be toxic.
 When you protest and draw a line, they immediately apologize and temporarily set things right, but that would be short-lived too.

 34. Silent treatment

-Another negative trait of a toxic relationship is silent treatment or stonewalling.
+Another negative trait of a toxic relationship is isolation, often through the use of silent treatment or stonewalling.
 A toxic partner will not listen to you when you try to explain something that bothers you.
 They might even walk out, act unresponsive, and stop talking to you.